t-system/confluence-to-markdown/README.md

 parameter | description
 --- | ---
-`<pathResource>` | File or directory to convert with extracted Confluence export `<pathResult>` | Directory to where the output will be generated to.
-Defaults to current working directory
+`<inputPath>` | File or directory to convert with extracted Confluence export `<outputPath>` | Directory to where the output will be generated to.
+Defaults to current working directory but you should probably specify a folder because I haven't tested it in a long time.
 <runPostProcessScript> | OPTIONAL 'true' to run the file location cleanup and link fix script, 'false' or omitted to not run the script
 <verboseLogging> | OPTIONAL 'true' to log in detail, 'false' or omitted to run with default minimal logging